-A Committee on Indigent Appointments (hereinafter "Committee") is hereby established in each county within the judicial district to assist in the implementation of these regulations.
+A Committee on Indigent Appointments (hereinafter "Committee") is hereby established in Burke County to assist in the implementation of these regulations.

-B. Membership of Committee(s) and Terms
+B. Membership of Committee and Terms

-- 1. Each Committee should consist of not less than three members of the bar in the county who are appointed by the President of the 19A Judicial District Bar. - 2.
+- 1. The Committee should consist of not less than three members of the bar in the county who are appointed by the President of the Judicial District Bar. - 2.
 Members of the Committee shall be appointed for terms of two years.
 Any member who resigns or becomes otherwise ineligible to continue serving as a member should be replaced for his or her term as soon as possible. - 3.
-The President of the 19A Judicial District Bar shall appoint one of the members of each Committee to serve as Chair.
-Every January, the President of the 19A Judicial District Bar shall provide the IDS Director with the identities of all Committee members and their contact information.
+The President of the Judicial District Bar shall appoint one of the members of each Committee to serve as Chair.
+Every January, the President of the Judicial District Bar shall provide the IDS Director with the identities of all Committee members and their contact information.